 Scott MacLeod is the Assistive Technology Specialist at SVSU.
 He works with students to identify appropriate software or hardware and assists students in learning how best to utilize the program for academic success.
-To schedule an appointment with Scott MacLeod or for more information on assistive technology, contact Disability Services at (989) 964-7000.
+To schedule an appointment with Scott MacLeod or for more information on assistive technology, contact the Office of Accessiblity Resources and Accommodations (ARA) at (989) 964-7000.

-Students can purchase or download a copy of the software or equipment for their personal use.
+Students can purchase or download a copy of the below software or equipment for their personal use.

-Offer a variety of assistance with different parts of writing, prewriting or editing papers.
+Writing and editing programs offer a variety of assistance with different parts of writing which include, but are not limited to, prewriting and editing papers.
 Different programs can help with advanced spell checks, homonym checks, grammar tips, brainstorming or organizing.
-Examples include:

 Voice-Recognition Programs are speech-to-text programs that allow students to dictate papers into the computer.

-Multifunction software/tools are defined as a program or tool that is use for more the one function.
-Popular examples Include:
+Multifunction software and tools are defined as a program or tool that is use for more the one function.

 Taking notes is an essential part of the learning process.
 Therefore, finding the right recording or note taking devices that will either convert audio to text transcriptions or record live feed may help those in need of assistance.